FareHarbor/fareharbor-docs/external-api/data-types.md

   The booking's dashboard URL.

 * `customer_count`: `number`
-  The number of customers on this booking
+  The number of customers on this booking.

 Example: